evkx/evkx.github.io/content/models/mg/zs/ZS_EV_Standard_Range/_index.md

 ## Performance

-The MG ZS EV Standard Range has a maximum power of 115 KW (156 hp/154 bhp).
-The total torque is 280 nm (207 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 8.6 seconds.
-The top speed is 175 km/h.
+The MG ZS EV Standard Range has a maximum power of 115 KW (156 hp/154 bhp) and a total torque of 280 nm (207 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 8.6 seconds and has a top speed of 175 km/h (108.8 mph).

 ## Battery, range, and charging